 I am an assistant professor in the Department of Sociology at the University of Washington, Seattle.
 My primary research interest is in developmental and life-course sociology/criminology, and my work focuses on elucidating the social, psychological, and biological mechanisms through which social stressors and supports influence risky and antisocial behavior across the life course, with a particular emphasis on understanding racial disparities.
 Recent research has examined a number of environmental risk and protective factors for criminal and health-risk behaviors, including racial discrimination, racial socialization, supportive parenting, community crime, and peers.
 A related line of research focuses on stability and change in social schemas associated with health-risk and reckless behaviors in adolescence and emerging adulthood.
-In an ongoing project, I examine the mechanisms through which racial socialization provides resilience to the criminogenic effects of racial discrimination, and the life-course pathways through which racial discrimination increases the risk of offending.
+In a forthcoming piece in Social Problems, I examine the individual mechanisms through which racial socialization provides resilience to the criminogenic effects of racial discrimination, and in a current study, I develop a life-course model of racial discrimination and crime and investigate the social pathways through which racial discrimination in childhood and adolescence increases the risk of adult offending.

 My research has been published in various outlets, including the American Journal of Sociology, American Sociological Review, Criminology, Journal of Health and Social Behavior, and Justice Quarterly.
 My research on racial inequality and resilience was recently supported by a Du Bois Fellowship for Race, Gender, Crime, and Justice from the National Institute of Justice.
 In 2014 I was awarded the Ruth Shonle Cavan “Young Scholar” Award from the American Society of Criminology given each year to the most outstanding scholar who was granted a Ph.D. within the previous 5 years.